-In cooperation with the RWI - Leibniz Institute for Economic Research and commissioned by the Federal Ministry for Economic Cooperation and Development, our team is evaluating selected programs of the Special Initiative on Training and Job Creation in Ghana and Côte d'Ivoire.
+In cooperation with the RWI - Leibniz Institute for Economic Research and commissioned by the Federal Ministry for Economic Cooperation and Development, our team is evaluating selected programmes of the Special Initiative “Decent Work for a Just Transition“ in Ghana and Côte d'Ivoire.
 The aim is to identify causal effects of an intervention on the beneficiaries – for example, the effect of a training programme on outcomes such as person’s subsequent employability, income, or the quality of employment and job satisfaction.
 These effects are identified using so-called rigorous impact evaluation.
 A central component here is the comparison between a treatment group, which is given the opportunity to participate in the programme, and a control group.
 In order to ensure the comparability of both groups, the allocation into treatment and control group is done randomly.
 The evaluation is based on at least two data collections among the treatment and control groups: a baseline data collection before the intervention, and an endline data collection after the intervention.
 As part of the evaluations, we collaborate closely with the implementing organisations and integrate information on programme implementation.

-Programme In Côte d'Ivoire, we evaluate a support programme for micro, small and medium-sized enterprises (MSMEs), which is implemented as part of of the Special Initiative on Training and Job Creation.
+Programme In Côte d'Ivoire, we evaluate a support programme for micro, small and medium-sized enterprises (MSMEs), which is implemented as part of of the Special Initiative “Decent Work for a Just Transition“.
 The objective of the programme is to strengthen the productivity of the enterprises as well as to create jobs and improve working conditions.
 The participating firms are each accompanied for six months by an Ivorian management consultancy, which identifies weaknesses in management based on a diagnostic, formulates recommendations, and provides support in implementing the recommendations.
 The focus is on the areas of financial and human resource management.

 Evaluation The evaluation is based on a baseline data collection before the start of the programme activities in April-May 2021 and an endline data collection in early summer 2022, six months after the end of the programme activities.
 The programme-participating firms were randomly selected after the end of the baseline data collection from among the firms that have applied to participate in the programme, meet the entry requirements, and have participated in the baseline data collection.
 In addition to the MSME managers, up to ten employees are also interviewed in each case in order to be able to map the effects of the programme on employees.